oliviadinicola/LIPS/README.md

 # Lenition Integrated Python System (LIPS)

 ## Description
 LIPS is a unified Python-based graphical user interface (GUI) to streamline the measurement of lenition, a linguistic phenomenon involving the weakening of a consonant production.
 Traditionally, various lenition algorithms like Harmonic-to-Noise Ratio (HNR) are applied separately to audio data using various Praat and Python scripts, resulting in a tedious, inefficient, and irreproducible process.
-Our solution integrates these algorithms seamlessly within a single GUI, eliminating the need for researchers to have technical command-line expertise.
-This user-friendly interface empowers researchers to effortlessly run Kingston/HNR metrics and the inferencing algorithm on data, offering a more efficient alternative to the current approach.
+Our solution integrates lenition algorithms seamlessly within a single GUI, eliminating the need for researchers to have technical command-line expertise.
+This user-friendly interface empowers researchers to effortlessly run Kingston/HNR metrics and the inferencing algorithm on audio & TextGrid data, offering a more efficient alternative to the current approach.

 ### About the Algorithms
 #### Kingston/HNR